rjafari44/esp32_LED/README.md

 # esp32_Light

-## A project to mess around with LEDs on a esp32
+I created this code to mess around with different LED configurations on a esp32 board.
 This code consists of three modes: LED Blink, Basic Dimmer, and RGB Dimmer.
 Each mode has a different design needed to run.
 I have attached the sample setups I used for my own design with tinkerCAD, but feel free to use any pin or even change the code to match your need.

-#### Mode LED Blink:
+### Mode LED Blink:
 A simple LED blinking mode which has the light flicker on and off once every second.

-#### Mode Basic Dimmer
+### Mode Basic Dimmer
 This mode uses a potentiometer to control the brightness of the LED from 0% to 100%.

-#### Mode RGB Dimmer
+### Mode RGB Dimmer
 This mode is built upon the Basic Dimmer but uses multiple potentiometers with multiple LEDs.
 I used a RGB Led which has multiple colors in it, but that could be simulated by using a Red, Green and Blue LED next to each other under a lens to simulate multiple colors.

 ## HOW IT IS RUN